How to Google With a Bang!

 Closing Thoughts

-- The first page is often filled with basic information that barely scratches the surface.
+- The first page is often filled with basic information that barely scratches the surface

 - When it comes to software engineering or programming-related topics, it’s the same problem.
-Outside of Stack Overflow, most articles are written to appeal to a broad audience.
+Outside of Stack Overflow, most articles are written to appeal to a broad audience

 - SEO (page ranking) has become increasingly gamified.
 It probably killed all kinds of real reviews.
-That’s why people have been gradually appending
+That’s why people have been increasingly appending "reddit" to their Google searches because Reddit (and HN) is one of the few places online where you can read actual human thoughts

 I know I am not the only one that feels this way.
 A “normal” Google search now does not yield satisfactory results anymore.